drj11/pypng/README.md

 (For issues see https://github.com/drj11/pypng/issues?state=open )

 ### Release (the next)

+In a slightly breaking change to the API, empty files (or equivalently the end of the stream) when read with `.asDirect()`, `preamble()` or similar now raise `EOFError` (a builtin Python exception class) instead of `png.FormatError` which is still used for all other format errors.

 Add `prirowpng` tool to join PNG images in a row left-to-right (old internal `pipcat` tool).